-The last 2013 was a very important period for EIG development and for its establishment as a regional leader in general insurance.
+The last 2014 was a very important period for EIG development and for its establishment as a regional leader in non-life insurance.
 The efforts and investments made during the recent years ensure stabilisation of market positions of the Bulgarian, Romanian and Macedonian companies.